DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ---

 ---
-**TL;DR:** Redux is a state container for JavaScript applications that lets us have a predictable unidirectional data flow.
+**TL;DR:** Redux is a state container for JavaScript applications by [Dan Abramov](https://twitter.com/dan_abramov) that lets us have a predictable unidirectional data flow.
 It offers some benefits over other libraries like Flux, but works in similar ways.
 In this article we explore how to add JWT authentication to a Redux app.
 Check out the [repo](https://github.com/auth0/redux-auth) to go straight to the code.

 ---